 Spawn is usually the vegetative mycelium of the mushroom species you want to grow.
 It is the form in which the mushroom can be transferred to the growing medium or substrate.
 We produce sawdust and grain spawn for many species mushrooms.
 You can find out more in our Products page.
-Mushroom Spawn
+Button

 The substrate is the growing medium to which the spawn is transferred for mushroom fruiting.
 Depending on the substrate, some preparation may be necessary to optimize it for growing a particular mushroom.
 For example: when growing on outdoors on logs, recently felled live dormant tree wood is best, when growing on straw, pasteurization or fermentation to reduce competitive organisms gives advantage to the cultivated variety.